-AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YaNoticias
+AI Stock Opportunities: Why Vistra and Vertiv Are More Than Just Big Names - YANoticias

 - Vistra aims to partner with cloud giants (Microsoft, Amazon, Google) for reliable, carbon-free energy.

-- Vertiv, led by David Cote, thrives on demand for data center solutions, partnering with Nvidia.
+- Vertiv, led by David Cote, thrives on demand for data centre solutions, partnering with Nvidia.

 - Vertiv’s strong order backlog and projected 25% annual earnings growth signify robust potential.